If you’ve wondered, “Can cats eat aloe plants?” stick around!

 No, I don’t mean get rid of your cat!
 Or your aloe, for that matter.
 I mean, remove the opportunity for the two to meet.

 Perhaps there is somewhere up high that your cat can’t reach where your aloe will be happy.
-I say this, but I haven’t found a spot my cats can’t get at yet.
+I say this, but I haven’t found a spot my cats can’t get to yet.

 Or anything else you can do to keep your cat from gaining unrestricted, unsupervised access to your aloe plant.